MrAzuka/incash_task/README.md

 - Npm

 ## Installation
 Make sure to have all the technologies installed and then clone the repository.
-Then you run `npm install` to install all the project dependecies and then run `npm run dev`.If you prefer to first build, run npm run build and the npm start.
+Then you run `npm install` to install all the project dependecies and then run `npm run dev`.
 The api will then be available on your local machine at `http://localhost:5000`.

 ## Endpoints